RillingDev/yugioh-deck-tool/README.md

 See [Architecture.md](./ARCHITECTURE.md).

-## JavaScript API
+## API

+### JavaScript

-Both tooltip and application instances expose an API that can be interacted with via JavaScript.
+The tooltip and the application instances expose an API that can be interacted with via JavaScript.
 See `./src/tooltip/api.ts` and `./src/application/api.ts` for their documentation.

+### URL Parameters

+When the application starts, it checks for the existence of the `y` URL query parameter.
+If it is present, it will be parsed as the data portion of a [YDKE](https://github.com/edo9300/edopro/issues/171) URI with an optional deck name at the end of it.
+The parsed data will then be loaded as the active deck.

 ## YGOPRODeck Exclusive Features